HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 - **Canonical tag**: Last year it was identified that 48.34% of mobile homepages were using a canonical tag vs. 53.61% this year.
 - **Title element**: This year it was found that 98.75% of the desktop homepages are featuring one, while 98.7% of mobile home pages are also including it.
 Last year it was found that 97.1% of mobile pages were featuring a title tag.
 - **Meta Description**: This year, 68.62% of desktop homepages and 68.22% of mobile ones were found to be featuring a meta description, an improvement from last year when it was found that 64.02% of mobile home pages had one.
+- **Structured Data**: Despite the fact that reviews are not supposed to be associated with homepages the data indicates that `AggregateRating` is up 23.9% on mobile and 23.7% on desktop.
 - **Images’ `alt` attribute**: This year, 53.86% of desktop and 51.22% of mobile home pages featured image `alt` attributes.
 Although this might seem low, it is an improvement from last year when it was found that 46.71% of mobile pages used `alt` attributes on all of their images.
 - **HTTPS usage**: 77.44% of desktop pages and 73.22% of mobile pages have adopted HTTPS.
 This is up 10.38% from last year.